More needed help during pandemic, say mental health experts

 Associate Professor John Wong, a senior consultant psychiatrist at the National University Hospital, said that stressors such as the derailment of school, work and social routines and financial woes, created a sense of hopelessness.

-Prof Wong added: "These, when placed on an vulnerable individual already under strain, could tip one over to become suicidal."
+Prof Wong added: "These, when placed on a vulnerable individual already under strain, could tip one over to become suicidal."

 Dr Jared Ng, a consultant at the Institute of Mental Health, said while suicidal acts are often impulsive, and crises leading to suicidal tendencies are often fleeting, what is most important is support from family and friends.